The Client-centred Blog

 Is time management ever the real issue?

-Time management for financial planners can seem like a big problem.
+Time management for financial planners and advisers can seem like a big challenge.

-If you Google the subject of ‘time management’ you will find a ton of helpful tips, strategies, and ideas.
+If you Google the subject of ‘time management’ you will find 12 billion results(!) and a ton of helpful tips, strategies, and ideas.

 But if all this information is so helpful then why is time management such an issue for so many people?

-Because we treat symptom and not the root cause.
-This is like taking an antacid; it might provide you some short-term relief but the underlying condition remains.
+It is because we tend to treat the symptoms and not the root cause.
+Very much like taking an antacid; it might provide you with some short-term relief but the underlying condition remains (and often worsens over time).

 The fullest schedule I have ever seen